 Grilled Fish with Garlic, Basil, and Lemon

 Grilled Fish with Garlic, Basil, and Lemon uses an easy and delicious fish marinade that’s good on Halibut, Mahi Mahi, or any firm white fish.
 This grilled fish is a great main dish that’s low-carb, Keto, gluten-free, Paleo, and South Beach Diet friendly!
+Use Grilling Recipes for more ideas like this one.

 It’s a big holiday weekend in the U.S., and tonight I’m going to a birthday party for Nick, the charming 85 year old dad of my good friend Mary.
 Nick and Mary’s husband Ken were both born on July 3, so my memories of the Fourth of July involve lots of birthday parties for them.
 No doubt July 4th is one of the biggest grilling days of the year for most Americans, and while most people probably grill burgers for the birthday of our nation, around here you’re much more likely to find fish or chicken in my grilling recipes.